ThemeIT/midea_ac_lan/README.md

 1. Remove old georgezhao2010/midea_ac_lan integration
 2. [Install current integration](#installation), reboot HA
 3. You devices will NOT be deleted, it should still exist and you don't need to discover or add it again.
-4. If you can't found your device entries, try to configure your device and enable it in `Settings -> Devices & Services -> Midea AC LAN -> Devices -> CONFIGURE`
+4. If you can't find your device entries, try to configure your device and enable it in `Settings -> Devices & Services -> Midea AC LAN -> Devices -> CONFIGURE`
-5. Done, your devices should works as before.
+5. Done, your devices should work as before.

 ## Supported brands